EMuchynski/sketchpad/README.md

 A browser version of a Sketchpad.
-Check it out at https://emuchynski.github.io/sketchpad/.
-From The Odin Project's [curriculum](http://www.theodinproject.com/web-development-101/html-css).
+Check it out [here](https://emuchynski.github.io/sketchpad/) From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/javascript-and-jquery).